 “Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
 For you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s.”
-1 Cor 6:19
+1 Corinthians 6:19

 If you want to lose weight just to be a certain number on the scale, to look a certain way, or to fit into a certain outfit, then your motivation might be misplaced and your results might be short-lived.

-If your desire is to glorify God with your body or live in obedience to Him, leave a legacy of health for your children or reflect His glory, then you’re on the right track.
+If your desire is to glorify God with your body or live in obedience to Him, leave a legacy of health for your children, or reflect His glory, then you’re on the right track.
 You don’t have to worry too much about self-worship if your motivation is coming from the right mindset.